 Spring Hinges – Door spring hinges shall be adjusted so that from the open position of 70 degrees, the door shall move to the closed position in 1.5 seconds minimum.

 Door Opening Force – Fire doors shall have a minimum opening force allowable by the appropriate administrative authority.
 The force for pushing or pulling open a door or gate other than fire doors shall be as follows: Interior hinged doors: 5 pounds (22.2 N) maximum.

 These forces do not apply to the force required to retract latch bolts or disengage other devices that hold the door in a closed position.
 The maximum force pertains to the continuous application of force necessary to fully open a door, not the initial force needed to overcome the inertia of the door.

 Vision Lite Placement – Doors and side lights adjacent to doors, containing one or more glazing panels that permit viewing through the panels shall have the bottom of at least one glazed panel located 43 inches maximum above the finish floor.

-Exception: Vision lites with the lowest part more than 66 inches from the finish floor or ground, as these types of lites are used for for light transmission only.
+Exception: Door vision lites with the lowest part more than 66 inches from the finish floor or ground, as these types of lites are used for light transmission only.